THIS DATE IN HISTORY: March 21

 Tugnutt stops all 17 shots he faces in the first period, makes 18 saves on 19 shots in the second and 23 on 25 shots in the third.
 He and the Nordiques survive Boston's 12-shot barrage during the five-minute overtime to earn a point.

 Boston defenseman Ray Bourque sets an NHL record when he's credited with 19 shots on goal.
-He scores the tying goal midway through the third period after defenseman Alexei Gusarov gives Quebec a 3-2 lead at 4:15 of the third, but is robbed in the final seconds of overtime when Tugnut gets his glove on Bourque's wide-open blast from the slot.
+Bourque scores the tying goal midway through the third period after defenseman Alexei Gusarov gives Quebec a 3-2 lead at 4:15 of the third, but is robbed in the final seconds of overtime when Tugnut gets his glove on his wide-open blast from the slot.

-The Bruins outshoot the Nordiques 73-26; their 73 shots are 10 short of the League record set by Boston against the Chicago Blackhawks on March 4, 1941.
+The Bruins outshoot the Nordiques 73-26; their 73 shots are 10 short of the NHL record set by Boston against the Chicago Blackhawks on March 4, 1941.

 1921: More than 11,000 fans jam the Vancouver Arena for the first game of the Stanley Cup Final to see the Millionaires defeat the Ottawa Senators 2-1.
 At the time, it's the largest crowd ever to watch a hockey game.